Rs.151for 1 bottle(s) (10 gm Powder each)

 Q. Can Betadine Powder affect thyroid function?

 Using Betadine Powder over a large area or for a long time may sometimes cause problems with your thyroid.
 Symptoms of thyroid dysfunction include weight loss, increased appetite, sweating, lack of energy, and weight gain.
-If you notice such symptoms, contact your doctor who may advise you to stop using Betadine Powder.
+If you notice such symptoms, contact your doctor, who may advise you to stop using Betadine Powder.

-Content on this page was last updated on 20 June, 2024, by Dr. Varun Gupta (MD Pharmacology)
+Content on this page was last updated on 19 February, 2026, by Dr. Mekhala Chandra (MD, MBBS)